mofas/apply-algo/HW4.md

       choose highest bi/ti  ji ∪ f(N-ti, jobs / ji)
 ```

-However, this problem cannot solve by greedy algorithm because we have time limit.
+However, this is wrong because we have time limit.

 For example: